Bioblanks-accounts/bioblanks-quote-calculator/README.md

 ## 🏆 Changelog

 ### v1.0.0 (2024-08-15)
-- ✨ Primeira versão da calculadora refatorada
+- ✨ First version of refactored calculator
-- ✨ Engine de preços isolada e testável
+- ✨ Isolated and testable pricing engine
-- ✨ Web Components com eventos customizados
+- ✨ Web Components with custom events
-- ✨ Build otimizado de 3.72 kB
+- ✨ Optimized 3.72 kB build
-- ✨ Dados mock para desenvolvimento
+- ✨ Mock data for development
-- ✨ Integração mantida com Webflow Forms
+- ✨ Maintained integration with Webflow Forms

 ---

-**Desenvolvido com ❤️ pela equipe Bioblanks**
+**Developed with ❤️ by the Bioblanks team**